IFCA-Advanced-Computing/keystone-voms/doc/source/installation.rst

 The authentication module is a WSGI middleware that performs the authentication and passes the authenticated user down to keystone.
-Add the VOMS filter to your paste configuration file ``/etc/keystone/keystone-paste.ini`` (note that in Havana the paste configuration has been moved to a separate configuration file and it is not anymore in the same file as the Keystone configuration).
+Add the VOMS filter to your paste configuration file ``/etc/keystone/keystone-paste.ini`` (note that in Icehouse paste configuration has been moved to a separate configuration file and it is not anymore in the same file as the Keystone configuration).
 First, add the VOMS filter as follows::